Beedeeboom/d-artiste/README.md

 ### Purpose

 D'Artiste is a two way marketplace application built for artists to show case and sell their digital artworks to art lovers.
 The purpose of the application is for art lovers to be able to purchase unique and creative digital art at a reduced cost.
-In order for the costs to be lower than artworks available on other platforms an artist simply sells their digital artwork as a high quality print file with an optimised maximum print size (e.g 100 x 150 cms) without providing printing and framing.
+In order for the costs to be lower than artworks available on other platforms an artist simply sells their digital artwork as a high quality print file with an optimised maximum print size (e.g 100 x 150 cm) without providing printing and framing.
 The buyer can simply download their purchased artwork file and print with their preferred printer on their choice of print medium and framing.

 D'Artiste is a platform which aims at building a community of artists and art lovers.
 Artists of the D'Artiste community offer high quality designs at an affordable price.